-Twenty years ago, in May 1997, I finished and defended my Ph.D. thesis at Vanderbilt University, then moved off to start my first academic job, as an Assistant Professor at a small liberal arts college.
-In the space of six months I went from stressed-out grad student struggling to prove his dissertation’s main theorem and land a job, to new faculty member teaching four classes and trying to navigate the landscape of my work (and still stressed out).
+Twenty years ago almost to the day, in May 1997, I defended my Ph.D. thesis at Vanderbilt University, then a few weeks later moved off to start my first academic job, as an Assistant Professor at a small liberal arts college.
+In the space of six months I went from stressed-out grad student struggling to prove his dissertation's main theorem and land a job, to new faculty member teaching four classes and trying to navigate the landscape of my work (and still stressed out).

 What served you well during your first semester [of being a faculty member]?
 What should new faculty know?

 Before I answer this, you should know that I didn't have the world's greatest first semester as a faculty member.

 Grad school for me was 5 years of 70-80 hour work weeks, working on courses and then my dissertation as well as teaching three classes per year (with full responsibility for the courses).
 I lacked the mathematical talent that most of my Vanderbilt classmates had, so I had to make up for it with dogged persistence and a lack of inhibition about trying things and failing at them.
 As hard as it was, I enjoyed it and came to love working on big ideas with brilliant colleagues and exceptionally talented students day in and day out.
 When I finished my thesis and landed a tenure-track job at a small liberal arts college, it was a dream come true, and I couldn't wait to start.

 I ran headfirst into a wall almost on day 1.